superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 1. embed objects as undifferentiated single vectors, search attributes separately, then weight and combine your results
 2. embed attributes separately, weight and combine attribute vectors, then perform a single search

 Below, we'll walk through an implementation (using a role-play game scenario) of the first approach.
 Despite its intuitive appeal, this "naive method" performs poorly even in simple cases.
-Next, for comparison, we'll implement the second approach - multi-attribute vector search - using the Superlinked framework.
+Next, for comparison, we'll implement the second approach using the Superlinked framework.
 We'll explain why the Superlinked method works better.

 These simple implementations, especially the second, will illustrate how to create more powerful and flexible search systems, ones that can handle complex, multi-faceted queries with ease.